What are academic societies?

 Some of my students want to start a new society.
 What are the next steps?

-The students will need to head to our New Society webpage where they will need to complete an application form to express their interest in setting up a new society.
+The students will need to head to our New Society webpage where they will need to submit an application form to express their interest in setting up a new society.
 Once we review their application, the lead applicant will be emailed with our outcome.

 Start a society